Osamu Suzuki (ceramist): The 1950s and 60s: Shifts in style and technique

 It was not long, however, before the members of the fledgling Sodeisha movement were even starting to take issue with the typical vase form itself, since this template was based on the very aesthetic foundations against with the group sought to rebel.

 Thus, Suzuki and his colleagues began to move away from creating traditional vessel openings in their work, experimenting with asymmetry and multiple mouths, as in the case of Suzuki's 1951 Two Headed Jar, a horn-shaped piece that featured two large openings.
 Additionally, in the late 1950s the potters began using rough, unglazed clay to create a more unfinished, naturalistic effect.

 Not all of the changes to Suzuki's oeuvre were based on choice.
 In the 1960s, the world of Kyoto ceramics took a huge turn when the city government banned the use of traditional woodfiring kilns due to air pollution concerns.
 As a result, they began using gas and electric kilns, applying thin layers of iron oxide to their pieces before firing to create similar coloration to that produced by the Shigaraki kilns they had previously used.

-In addition to the iron-rich stoneware emblematic of Sodeisha's well-known 'muddy' aesthetic, Suzuki always worked in the contrastingly polished medium of white porcelain.
-Since he worked in both mediums throughout his career, Suzuki was known for keeping an immaculate studio, deep-cleaning the space after each use to prevent cross-contamination between the two materials.
+In addition to the iron-rich stoneware of Sodeisha's 'muddy' aesthetic, Suzuki worked in the contrastingly polished medium of white porcelain.
+Since he worked in both mediums throughout his career, Suzuki was known for keeping a clean studio, deep-cleaning the space after each use to prevent cross-contamination between the two materials.